ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    Append the region and zone say _server running in **zone 1 of region 1**_ to the `h1` tag quoting `Welcome to nginx!` and save the changes.
 5. `curl localhost` again to notice the changes
-6. **REPEAT** the above steps to install and configure the web server on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.
+6. Repeat the above steps to install and configure the web server on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.

 ## Distribute traffic between zones with load balancers
 {: #vpc-multi-region-distribute-traffic-with-load-balancers}